 Deputy AKP chairman Hayati Yazici told the NTV news channel Oct.
 19 that a package of constitutional amendments paving the way for a presidential system could be taken up by the parliament in January and put to a referendum in April.
 His comments came a day after Prime Minister Binali Yildirim told the parliament that his AKP was working on just such a bill.

 Erdogan’s long-cherished dreams to formalize the sweeping powers he already exercises through the introduction of a “Turkish-style” executive presidency have faced a number of hurdles.
 The biggest is the shortfall in parliamentary seats held by the AKP.
 A minimum 367 votes are needed for the requisite constitutional changes to be passed by the chamber.
 And at least 330 are needed to put the proposed amendments to a referendum.
 With only 317 seats, the AKP needs the support of rivals to push the bill through.
-Last week, the far-right Nationalist Action Party (MHP), which has 40 seats, signaled that it might ride to the rescue.
+Last week, the far-right Nationalist Movement Party (MHP), which has 40 seats, signaled that it might ride to the rescue.

 MHP leader Devlet Bahceli asserted that while he favored sticking with the current parliamentary system, his party would be prepared “to carry out to the letter whatever falls upon us [to assure] Turkey’s political and legal stability.”